wellcomecollection/docs/rfcs/025-concepts_enricher/README.md

 ### What's a concept?

-In this RFC, we're defining concepts as the union of our _Subjects_, _Genres_ and _Contributors_.
+In this RFC, we're defining _Concepts_ as the union of our _Subjects_, _Genres_ and _Contributors_.
 These are broadly things which can be named and identified, are not works themselves, and are used to label and aggregate works.

 This definition could grow to include other source fields in the future, but is limited to those three for now.

-We'll also refer to proto-concepts, which are the existing data we hold on a concept before inference, eg
+We'll also refer to _proto-concepts_, which are the existing data we hold on a concept before enrichment, eg

 ```json
 {